 Additionally, the store features a touchscreen kiosk near the pharmacy, where shoppers can search for information about over-the-counter medications and supplements.
 They can also type in the name of a health condition for information about the best products to treat it.

-Other supermarkets are embracing the potential offered by smart shelves, with among the technology’s early adopters.
-The retailer has (Enhanced Display for Grocery Environment), a system of shelf-edge high-resolution screens that display prices, nutrition and allergy information, videos and images at more than 20 stores.
+Other supermarkets are embracing the potential offered by smart shelves, with Kroger among the technology’s early adopters.
+The retailer has rolled out EDGE (Enhanced Display for Grocery Environment), a system of shelf-edge high-resolution screens that display prices, nutrition and allergy information, videos and images at more than 20 stores.

 Even though smart shelves may be replicating tasks that shoppers could handle with their own mobile devices, this may prove to be a strength of the technology.
 If shoppers engage with readily available screens in the store rather than constantly referencing their own devices, there’s a potential to reduce screen fatigue.